AuthEceSoftEng/thesis-big-softeng-data/kafka-flink-cassandra-integration/README.md

 ## Kafka, Flink and Cassandra: Integration guide

 The guide below describes how to run Kafka, Flink and Cassandra on docker.
-The different terminals numbered below can be used for a more modular deployment of the docker services.
+The different terminals numbered below are used to keep the deployment of the docker services modular.

 ### Terminal 1 - Image builds and docker compose